jstolarek/jstolarek.github.io/pages/posts/2016-06-08-coqart-cpdt-and-sf-a-review-of-books-on-coq-proof-assistant.md

 the internet, since "having solutions easily available makes \[SF\] much less useful for courses, which typically have graded homework assignments".
-That being said, there are plenty of github repositories that contain the solved exercises (I also pledge guilty!).
+That being said, there are plenty of github repositories that contain the solved exercises (I also plead guilty!).
 Although it goes against the authors' will I consider it a really good thing for self-study: many times I have been stuck on exercises and was able to make progress only by peeking at someone else's solution.
 This doesn't mean I copied the solutions.
 I just used them to overcome